“So, how’d the meeting go?” asked Mona, her nonchalant tone unable to mask the eagerness in her green eyes.

 “We should help set the table,” Monty suggested, to which Lizzie nodded and followed him absentmindedly through the kitchen and to the dining room.
 Zenobia paused from her cooking to spin around and take hold of Monty and Lizzie’s faces in turn, planting big kisses on their cheeks.
 The former bandit had learned this was their family’s way of greeting one another, though she couldn’t imagine ever greeting everyone in her family in such a fashion, let alone as often as Zenobia and Desideria did.
 It didn’t bother her–she knew by the older woman’s bluish-greenish aura that she had no ill intentions, only the desire to showcase her appreciation to the people around her.

 Marrying an angel can’t be easy… Lizzie, who was in the middle of setting plates on top of the placemats Monty was adorning the table with, peeked over at the prince.
 And raising an angel in this world can’t be easy, either.
-Not only is he expected to risk his life for an entire colony, he’s also told to lead them.
+Not only is he expected to risk his life for an entire colony, but he’s also told to lead them.
 That’s a lot of pressure for someone in their early twenties.

-His coal black hair had grown in recent months, the formerly shaved sides filling in while the top portion spilling over his eyes in the form of a few wavy ringlets.
+His coal black hair had grown in recent months, the formerly shaved sides filling in while the top portion spilled over his eyes in the form of a few wavy ringlets.
 His emerald eyes were distant as he quietly completed his task, and his aura was very different from its usual colors.
 His sunny yellow and strong green were instead a dim yellow and a dull orange with brown deep within, and the whole thing was covered in dingy pink splotches.

 She set down the final plate and approached the angel.
 He noticed her once she was close enough, and she saw the beginnings of a disingenuous smile tug at the corners of his mouth.